 So yes, I’ve been where you are and I know what it takes.
-When I was getting started, I wish there was something like this that outlined things for me.
+When I was getting started, I wish there was something like this that outlined things for me step by step.
 I also found many tutorials were taught by people with a lot of technical knowledge but without being able to properly teach a novice.
 I’ve read and studied every single video, tutorial and course that time permitted, and I still do.

-Since then, I have consulted for Fortune500 tech companies, run coding workshops, consulted on published tech books, and given technical talks.
+Since then, I have consulted for Fortune 500 tech companies, ran coding workshops, consulted on published tech books, given technical talks, and I have helped those with zero experience in programming get jobs in just a few months.
+Mainly because I think bootcamps overcharge you money.
+And don’t worry, you can do it for free as you will see below.
 I am now in a position where I don’t have to work for anybody.
 I love this career and I think many people would enjoy it and benefit from it as well.
 So I’m on a mission to help others who want to make this jump.

 Ok that last sentence was a wee bit dramatic…🤔